ZareefJafar/Chandra_pipeline/README.md

 Type "make" and press enter.

-Then type make install and press enter.
+Then type "make install" and press enter.